pavelnovak1/similarity_search/README.md

 # Host Behavior Similarity Search Tool
 This tool was developed as part of my bachelor thesis.
-Its goal is to search for similar and different devices.
+Its goal is to search for similar and different devices based on their communication profiles.

 ## Schema
-The folder **data** contains all the data that was used to test the tool.
+- **Data** folder contains all the data that was used to test the tool.
 The folder itself contains two *.csv* files that contain raw communication profiles.
-The *host_profile_ratios_anon.csv* file then contains the ratios of some features for each device.
+The *host_profile_ratios_anon.csv* file contains the ratios of some features of a communication profiles.
 All data is anonymized.
-The subfolder **database** contains a database backup dump.
+Subfolder **Database** contains a database backup dump.
 This database was used in this program, and the functionality of this program is linked to this database.
-This folder also includes a schema of this database.

-**demo** folder contains scripts to show the functionality of this program.
+- **Demo** folder contains scripts to show the functionality of this program.

-**src** contains the whole implementation of this tool.
-Subfolder **API** contains the specification of REST API.
-Folder **data_tools** includes functions to communicate with the database.
+- **Src** contains the whole implementation of this tool.
+ ..* Subfolder **API** contains the specification of REST API.
+ ..* Subfolder **data_tools** includes functions to communicate with the database.
 It also provides some predefined SQL commands which are used in this program.
-Folder **similarity_search** contain implementation of similarity search.
+ ..* Subfolder **similarity_search** contain implementation of similarity search.

-Each folder contains *about.md* file, where is depicted the services and the functionality that each package provides.
+Each folder contains *README.md* file, where is depicted the services and the functionality that each package provides.

 ## Use

+###Pre-requisites

+- PostgreSQL database v10.12
+- Python v3.6

+###Prepare

+- **Load the database** using command (user postgres) 'psql db_host_profiles < data/database/db_dump.sql'

-1. Run src.main
+1. Run src.main ( on background )

 2. Using the HTTP GET function:
     - ***K-NN query***:
     Return K nearest neighbours to the given host.